danomatika/PdParty/doc/guide/PdParty_User_Guide.md

   - supports game controllers
   - supports setting a background image dynamically

-Running a regular .pd patch (a Patch scene) is the same as running a PdParty scene, except for dynamic background support.
+Running a regular .pd patch (a Patch scene) is the same as running a PdParty scene, except for background support.

 ### Pure Data Compatibility